Table of Contents

 The first step in making your Olla would be to cover up the opening at the bottom of the terracotta pot.
 Making an Olla can be done using mounting putty or concrete made with sand and cement.
 The choice of what to use will depend entirely on whether you would want to reuse the terracotta pot as a planter at a later date.
 Concrete use is relatively permanent, but you can easily remove mounting putty later on.
 Apply some mounting potty to the insides and outside of the terracotta pot to properly block the hole.
-Mix enough cement, sand, and water for concrete and add about an inch of concrete into the terracotta pot to plug the hole underneath.
+Mix enough cement, sand, and water for concrete and add about an inch of concrete into the terracotta pot.
 After which, the Olla is formed.

 Find a suitable place to bury the Olla about rim deep; that way, just the pot’s rim is left visible from the soil.
 You could bury the Olla in the ground in your garden or another plant pot indoors.
 Add enough water to fill the Olla up, then cover it up with a lid which could be a saucer.
 Covering the Olla up will prevent water loss through evaporation.

 Ollas have been used for centuries in several civilizations and work by slowly releasing or leaking water out into the soil around them after they have been buried into the soil.
 This water leakage helps to supply water to the roots of plants in the surrounding soil.
 Ollas work through a process known as soil moisture tension.
 Soil has a varying moisture content, and when the soil around a buried olla gets dry, water is drawn out from the pot and directly into it.
 The moister the surrounding soil around the Olla, the less water leaves the Olla.
 Ollas prevent over and under watering and have been shown to save a tremendous amount of water than conventional watering methods.